Fall trees at FCC Campus Fall trees at FCC Campus

 Disclosure of Graduation and Transfer-Rates of All Students and Athletes who Received Financial Aid

-Executive Director, Planning and Institutional Effectiveness
+Senior Researcher, Planning and Institutional Effectiveness

 The institution’s graduation/completion and transfer-out rates is provided in compliance with the Higher Education Act of 1965, as amended.
 The rates reflect the graduation, completion, and transfer-out status of students who enrolled in a particular semester whom 150% (based on 3 years of attendance) of the normal time to-completion has elapsed.
 The same rates are reported for the athletes who received aid.